seanmiddleditch/gha-setup-vsdevenv/README.md

 > [!CAUTION]
 > I am generally an absentee maintainer.
 I update this package if and when I
 > personally need an update.
 It may be *years* before I see or respond to your
-> issues or pull  request.
+> issues or pull requests.
 I do not recommend that you rely on this package for
 > critical infrastructure.
 If you find this action useful and do want to use it,
 > I suggest that you make a copy of it into your own repository.